Javonet/javonet-docs/v2/getting-started/installing-javonet-dotnet-core.md

 ## Download Javonet package for .Net Framework

 Javonet is available for many different programming languages as a standard package.
-This section describes how to download Javonet for .Net.

 Javonet is available as a Nuget package [Javonet.Netcore.Sdk](https://www.nuget.org/packages/Javonet.Netcore.Sdk).